 How?
 It gave writers a realistic way to publish their own books – first using print on demand technology and, later, ebook platforms like Amazon’s Kindle.

 Just as important, the Internet gave writers a way to market their books using blogs, social media and so on.

-Before the Internet, self publishing had been a high-risk strategy.
+Before the Internet, self publishing was a high-risk strategy.
 You needed to invest a lot of money up front to print enough copies of your book to benefit from economies of scale.
-Then you needed to sell them – not easy when most bookstores wouldn't touch self-published titles.
+Then you needed to sell them – not easy when most bookstores wouldn’t touch self-published titles.